The Netherlands Authority for Consumers and Markets (ACM) is charged with:

 - postal services;

 With these additional rules, we also wish to safeguard the affordability, quality, and availability of the products and services in these sectors.
 And we wish to stimulate innovation in them.
-Businesses and consumers that encounter problems with their energy providers or telecom providers can contact ACM for advice.
+People and businesses that encounter problems with their energy providers or telecom providers can contact ACM for advice.
 ACM takes action against providers that do not comply with the rules.

-ACM keeps a constant eye on the issues that consumers are facing, for example through our consumer information portal ConsuWijzer.
+ACM wishes to make sure consumers are well-informed, and are able to exercise their rights, if needed.
+That is why we keep a constant eye on the issues that consumers are facing, for example through our consumer information portal ConsuWijzer.
 If we notice that a firm has generated a lot of complaints, we will then try to find out what is needed in order for that firm to adjust its practices as soon as possible.
 Have the rules been violated?
 If so, we are also able to take legal steps such as imposing a fine or an order subject to periodic penalty payments.
-If we do that, we will issue a warning to consumers via ConsuWijzer.
+If we do so, we will issue a warning to consumers via ConsuWijzer.
 Consumers may also contact ConsuWijzer if they have a problem with a company.
 They can do so by visiting ConsuWijzer’s website or by calling us.
 ConsuWijzer offers free advice.
 With that advice, consumers will know what their rights are, and how to exercise them.